Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-due-date.md

 ![An anxious father-to-be is forced to road-trip with an eccentric stranger in Due Date](/images/due-date-road-trip-robert-downey-zach-galifianakis-comedy-A5Nj.png)

-Source-Robert Downey Jr., Jamie Foxx, and Zach Galifianakis in Due Date (2010).
-Source: IMDb
+*source-Robert Downey Jr., Jamie Foxx, and Zach Galifianakis in Due Date (2010).
+Source: IMDb*

 More than the raunchy humor and the two friends' journey cross-country, a movie like Due Date is about trust and making strangers part of the journey in a humanized appeal.
 In representing two very different characters, the movie reached out to every individual's humane and emotional side.
 The movie explores the universal attributes of friendship, family, and responsibility, even in a stressful environment.